Sparse time-varying parameter VECMs with an application to modeling electricity prices: Dynamic sparsification

-To perform variable selection and obtain sparse coefficient matrices we post-process $\bm \Pi_t$, $\bm A_t$ and $\bm \Sigma_t$ by minimizing three coefficient-type specific Lasso loss functions.
+To perform variable selection and obtain sparse coefficient matrices we postprocess $\bm \Pi_t$, $\bm A_t$ and $\bm \Sigma_t$ by minimizing three coefficient-type specific \textsc{Lasso} loss functions.
 In particular, we rely on methods proposed in \cite{friedman2008sparse}, \cite{hahncarvalho2015dss}, \cite{chakraborty2016bayesian}, \cite{bhattacharya2018signal}, and \cite{bashir2019post}, which have been successfully used in a range of multivariate and univariate macroeconomic and finance applications \citep[see][]{puelz2017variable, puelz2019portfolio, huber2020inducing, hauzenberger2020combining}.
-In cointegration models with time-varying parameters, however, it is necessary to adjust the proposed procedures for specific parts of the parameter space.
-Given the properties of the reduced-rank matrix $\bm \Pi_t$, we propose minor modifications when compared to sparsification of the autoregressive coefficients, $\bm A_t$, and the contemporaneous relations in the covariance matrix $\bm \Sigma_t$.
-Draws from the non-sparsified posteriors are indicated by a hat (e.g., $\hat{\bm{\Pi}}_t$), sparse estimates are denoted by an asterisk (e.g., $\bm{\Pi}^{\ast}_t$).
+Given the properties of the reduced rank matrix $\bm \Pi_t$, we propose modifications when compared to sparsification of the autoregressive coefficients, $\bm A_t$, and the covariance matrix $\bm \Sigma_t$.

+As a general remark on notation, draws from the non-sparsified posteriors are indicated by a hat (e.g., $\hat{\bm{\Pi}}_t$) and sparse estimates are marked with an asterisk (e.g., $\bm{\Pi}^{\ast}_t$).
+The key difference between the two is that the non-sparsified posterior draws may have many entries close to but not exactly zero, while the sparsified estimate has exact zeros which are imposed using auxiliary loss functions.
+The general idea is that these loss functions are designed to reward model fit by minimizing a distance measure between the non-sparse and sparse solutions, while an additional tuning parameter penalizes non-zero parameters.
+Choosing this tuning parameter --- which, loosely speaking, governs the number of zeroes --- is generally not a trivial task.
+To avoid extensive pre-estimation tuning procedures, we use the signal adaptive variable selection (SAVS) estimator proposed in \citet{bhattacharya2018signal}, which selects an appropriate amount of sparsity automatically.